edave64/potpourri/goals.md

 I don't consider it a worthwhile risk.
 If custom page functionality is needed, that should be something you can talk about with your instance administrator, or contributing it to the project yourself.

+# Groups

+Groups are feeds that can be filled by multiple users.
+Users that are part of a group can post and repost to the group, and react to other people's posts in the name of the group.

+Groups can be either open or invite only.
+Only members of the group can post to or from the group.
+But everyone can follow a group.

+Groups have administrators.
+Administrators can add and remove members, edit the groups profile.
+Posts to a group can only be deleted by administrators or the post author.

+Groups can be used to form communities around specific topics, but they can also be used by single users to just separate their own content into multiple feeds.